tiffanymtang/R-Utility-Toolbox/README.md

 # R Utility Toolbox

-A collection of my frequently used R functions to make life easier as a statistician and data scientist
+A collection of my random but frequently used R functions to make life easier as a statistician and data scientist

 ## Overview of Toolbox